4janel/core-code-from-scratch-readme/Pseudocode - Week 2/Week challenges (Monday) 💻/1. Logic problem/README.md

 And finally Eva said that 4 people studied, if it is false, 4 people didn't study.

+Alice, Charlie, Dan and Eva statement couldn't be true at the same time.

 Then Bob is telling the truth, because he was the only one who studied.